Why Do Rabbits Jump Over Each Other?

 Conclusion

-Excitement, playing, affection, courtship behavior, etc. are some of the reasons why rabbits jump over each other.
+Excitement, playing, affection, courtship behavior, etc., are reasons rabbits jump over each other.

 We hope this article helped answer your questions.

-If you have any further questions, comment below and we will answer them.
+If you have further questions, comment below, and we will answer them.